Backbase/backbase.github.io/_posts/2021-12-01-the-ultimate-guide-to-slack-etiquette.md

  ![](/assets/images/post/here-do.png)

-# 4. Format your code!
+# 4. Format your code

-This one might only be relevant for developers, and I will keep it short: please, format your code!
+This one might only be relevant for developers, and I will keep it short: please, format your code.
 Slack normal text is not meant to accommodate longer lines of code.
 It becomes messy and illegible.

 ## **❌ Don't do this**